 Sometimes Eurovision can feel dominated by English-language songs, but there are always plenty of songs performed in other languages.
 This year, 11 songs competed in the contest with lyrics other than English.
 But how did they do?
 Let’s take a look at the non-English songs that competed at Eurovision 2019.

 Note: For this list, we’re including bilingual songs that had some English lyrics, as well as those sung entirely in a non-English language.
-However, we’re not including songs with predominantly English lyrics that feature a few lines in another language, such as those from Norway, Croatia or Denmark.
+However, we’re not including songs with predominantly English lyrics that include a few lines in another language, such as those from Norway, Croatia or Denmark.

 11. Portugal: Conan Osíris – “Telemóveis”